twilio-professional-services/flex-project-template/docs/docs/how-it-works/02_infra-as-code.md

 title: infra-as-code
 ---

-This package contains the available infastructure as code solutions, right now only one is in use terraform, which is the default.
+This package contains the available infastructure as code solutions, right now the only one in use is terraform, which is the default.

 -----